cdl-geneseo/geneseo-dictionary/C/Chotch.md

 # Chotch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chotch

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 // NN- Someone who is weak-minded; a boy who acts like a girl in a heterosexual way.
 This term is used frequently among the members of the Geneseo Blue Wave, as in, &quot;Ryan stayed in tonight; he's such a chotch!&quot; F01 BUT: No evidence given that this item is a year or more old